[CS Technical Interview 7] JavaScript that gets you talking

-A course that helps you understand core JavaScript concepts and practice explaining them verbally in interviews
+A course where you understand core JavaScript concepts and train to explain them verbally for interviews.

 Level Basic